FBI says it raids United Development Funding office near Dallas

-AUSTIN/NEW YORK (Reuters) - The Federal Bureau of Investigation said it raided United Development Funding at its offices outside of Dallas on Thursday without elaborating on the nature of its move, sending the company’s shares plunging more than 50 percent.
+Feb 18 (Reuters) - The Federal Bureau of Investigation said it raided United Development Funding at its offices outside of Dallas on Thursday without elaborating on the nature of its move.

 United Development Funding is a mortgage REIT that lends money to develop properties and charges interest on the loans.